Lucas-Erkana/html-css_js_template/README.md

 # Project:

-## In the fourth milestone the portfolio website, you will:
+## In the first milestone the Capstone website, you will:

->Evaluate your website against accessibility best practices and implement any necessary changes to ensure that your website is accessible.

 # Project Screenshot image